 Professor Emma Tomalin

-- Areas of expertise: Religion and Public Life
+- Position: Professor of Religion and Public Life

 - Email: E.Tomalin@leeds.ac.uk

 - Location: 2.02 Botany House